 Backend sending logic.
 The router will call this method for each outbound message.
 This method must be overridden by sub-classes.
 Backends typically initiate HTTP requests from within this method.
-Any exceptions raised here will be captured and logged by the selected router.

 If multiple identities are provided, the message is intended for all recipients.